MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/android.md

 ## 3. Add the Mobile Center SDK modules

 1. Open your app level `build.gradle` file (`app/build.gradle`) and add the following lines after `apply plugin`.
 Include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
-If you would want to use all the services, add the following lines:
+If you would want to use Mobile Center Analytics and Crashes, add the following lines:

 ```groovy
 dependencies {